resilops/resilops-agent/README.md

   --namespace resilops
 ```

-Customers still need to provide:
+Cluster operators still need to provide:

-- OAuth client credentials in a Kubernetes secret.
+- OAuth client credentials in a Kubernetes secret
-- The control plane URL for their region.
+- the control plane URL for the target region
-- The auth service URL for their region.
+- the auth service URL for the target region
-- The target namespaces the agent is allowed to operate in.
+- the target namespaces the agent is allowed to operate in

 ## Configuration